humanitec-architecture/example-library/resource-definitions/echo-driver/k8s/README.md

 This section contains example Resource Definitions using the [Echo Driver](https://developer.humanitec.com/integration-and-extensions/drivers/generic-drivers/echo/) for Kubernetes objects.

 * [`custom-namespace.yaml`](./custom-namespace.yaml): Shows how to use the Echo Driver to return the name of an externally managed namespace.
+This format is for use with the [Humanitec CLI](https://developer.humanitec.com/platform-orchestrator/cli/).
+* [`custom-namespace.tf`](./custom-namespace.tf): Shows how to use the Echo Driver to return the name of an externally managed namespace.
+This format is for use with the [Humanitec Terraform provider](https://registry.terraform.io/providers/humanitec/humanitec).